 The latest in the ever increasing line of movies adapted from popular video games, and certainly not one that proves the two medias are in any way compatible.
 That being said, Agent 47- which is second cinematic outing for the popular IO Interactive character- is nowhere near the worst example of video games brought to the big screen.

 The plot is certainly clunky, and largely inconsequential, but there are glimpses of a watchable film nestled amongst the dross.
 For one Rupert Friend is just about the best choice you could make for the title character.
-He embodies the role, and while there is nothing in the film approaching the quality of his performance, in the opening scenes there is a shadowy sleekness to the way he is filmed, as if the pixellated character was brought to life.
+He embodies the role, and while there is nothing else in the film approaching the quality of his performance, in the opening scenes there is a shadowy sleekness to the way he is filmed, as if the pixellated character was brought to life.

 The film does at least try to use the best elements of the source material, using a variety of weapons and booby traps to create some enjoyable action set pieces.
 The fundamental flaw with this series stems from a character like Agent 47.
 As a killing machine raised to essentially be a human Terminator, the character exhibits little charisma, giving you very little reason to care about him.
 Sadly, this is also the case for the secondary characters, which are poorly written and badly performed (keep an ear out for Hannah Ware’s wandering accent, which begins somewhere in Eastern Europe, and finishes up in London’s East End).
 It leads to a dull and limp offering, that has flashes fun thanks to well choreographed action and a strong lead performance.
 But it could have been a whole lot worse.